Shotbow/fudawiki-files/hanafuda/FAQ.md

 ## 4. Where can I buy \_____ deck?
 ## 5. What's the difference between Hanafuda and [Kabufuda](/en/kabufuda)?
 ## 6. What do I need to look out for when buying a deck?
+## 7. Hwatu vs. Hanafuda - What's the difference?
 # Gameplay
 ## 1. What is the best game for beginners?
 ## 2. My friend and I don't play koi-koi the same way.
 Why?
 ## 3. My hand doesn't have any matches with the board.
 What are my options?
+## 4. What happens if I play a card with multiple matches on the board?
-## 4. This game is complicated.
+## 5. This game is complicated.
 Is there a printable reference somewhere?
-## 5. I'm tired of Koi-Koi; what else can I do with Hanafuda?
+## 6. I'm tired of Koi-Koi; what else can I do with Hanafuda?
-## 6.

 # Other
 ## 1. I want to make my own deck; how do I go about doing that?
 ## 2. Why are they sometimes called "scrolls," and other times "ribbons?"
 Which is correct?